-I imagine there are LDS scholars who could make good arguments against my suppositions, because I am no scholar.
-I am mother, Nana, nurse, neighbor and poet.
+I imagine religious scholars could make good arguments against my suppositions, because I am no scholar.
+I am mother, Nana, nurse, neighbor.
 I try to be a good disciple of Christ in all these roles.
 I love being here, learning, growing, struggling.
-I cherish my testimony of Christ and of his doctrine and I cherish my faith in LDS doctrine.
 I love God and I love truth more than anything else.
 And I make every effort to keep my heart and mind open to truth wherever I find it.

 As such, I have come to believe that the truths of Christ’s doctrine rest upon a foundation of equality and equity in every setting, but most significantly within the divine union of woman and man.
 I believe Christ taught over and over in his example as a servant-leader and through his sermons that when equality is disrupted, the spirit is withdrawn.